-If you go deep and find this why, you will take sincere actions toward getting a job.
+If you go deep and find this why, you will take sincere action toward getting a job.

 Who is responsible for getting a job?

-Better to say who is not letting you getting a job?
+Better to say who is not letting you get a job?

 Maybe you have a huge list.
-Government is not coming with any update on the rules for unemployed, the taxes are very high, your spouse is not supporting you, your family is not letting you take the next step, your professors at college always discourage you, you are not very good looking and so on and so forth.
+The government is not coming with any update on the rules for unemployed, the taxes are very high, your spouse is not supporting you, your family is not letting you take the next step, your professors at college always discourage you, you are not very good looking, and so on.